suveerprithipal/spring_properties_and_profiles/README.md

 # Why?
 So we can swap profiles when testing locally vs a cloud or dev vs test

-Firstly, we need to create an envirnmental variable.
+Firstly, we need to create an environmental variable.
 To do so, on windows10,
   1) search for "advanced system settings"
-  2) Click Enviroment Variable
+  2) Click Environment Variable
   3) Click "New" under 'System Variables'
   4) Set Variable name of 'APP_URL'
   5) Set Variable value of 'cloud'

-Next up I created a Maven project and added in my Spring boot dependancies.
+Next up I created a Maven project and added in my Spring boot dependencies.
 We then need to create some profiles.
 Easy peasy.
 To do so, we actually create properties files.
 Yep, that simple.
 Under your java/test filepath, create a resources dir.
 Remember to right click and mark as 'test Resources Root'